kubos/kubos/docs/services/shell.rst

 Configuration
 -------------

-The file transfer service has several configuration options which may be defined in the system's ``config.toml`` file:
+The shell service has a couple configuration options which may be defined in the system's ``config.toml`` file:

     - ``[shell-service.addr]``